TDH55/CSE237Project/README.md

 - Students can be invited to groups
 - Students can be made admins of groups
 - Group owners can change ownership of groups
+- Groups will have a type (and later be organized/searched by type in Iteration 3)

 ## Is there anything that you implemented but doesn't currently work?